 Written Component of Exam

-Take-home, open-book exam, consisting of two substantial questions, one on each field, given every other day.
+The written portion of the exam is a take-home, open-book exam, consisting of two substantial questions, one on each field.

 Oral Component of Exam